Check out our news section to learn about all that's going on at Elmira College.

 Mathematicians create, discover, teach, and extend our understanding of the world.
 Our small, interactive classes give you personalized attention.
 Our lab meetings and capstone seminar develop your collaboration, communication, and technological skills.
 Math majors at EC form a tight-knit community that is ready to succeed in a wide range of careers.

-Majors take core courses in calculus, statistics, discrete math, and linear and modern algebra, as well as a capstone seminar.
+Through the Mathematics degree program, you'll take core courses in calculus, statistics, discrete math, and linear and modern algebra, as well as a capstone seminar.
 Specialized tracks prepare you for graduate school or a career in education or industry.
 Most of our courses include a lab where students collaborate on activities designed to improve their conceptual understanding and highlight applications.
 Through our curriculum and research opportunities, you will hone your communication, writing, and presentation skills.

 Do you have questions about the Mathematics program?
 Please contact us.